-Below are seven essential marketing KPIs every SaaS should be tracking:
+Here are seven essential marketing KPIs every SaaS should track:

 1. Unique Visitors

-What is it?
+What are leads?
 “Leads” is a pretty broad term, so you’ll want to break this down into several subcategories: leads, marketing qualified leads (MQLs), and sales qualified leads (SQLs).
-Work with your sales team to establish definitions of all three, as what makes an MQL versus an SQL is different for every business.
+Work with your sales team to establish definitions for all three, because what makes someone an MQL versus an SQL is different for every business.
 As a starting point, you can use these definitions:

-- A lead is typically very top-of-the-funnel.
+- A lead is typically very top of the funnel.
 They’re someone who is just starting to do their research.
-They realize they have a problem, but they probably don’t know how to solve it just yet.
-They’ve probably only filled out one form on your website.
+They realize they have a problem, but they probably don’t know how to solve it yet.
+They’ve likely only filled out one form on your website.

-- An MQL is a lead that has taken additional steps to further qualify themselves as a potential customer and on paper looks like an ideal prospect.
-For example, they may have taken a number of actions like downloading two or more ebooks and visiting your website a certain number of times.
+- An MQL is a lead that has taken steps to further qualify themselves as a potential customer and on paper looks like an ideal prospect.
+For example, they may have taken a number of actions such as downloading two or more e-books and visiting your website a certain number of times.

 - An SQL has qualified themselves even more than an MQL.
-It’s highly likely that this lead falls into what you have deemed an ideal sales candidate based on more detailed profile information and/or user behavior on your website.
-They’re past the initial research stage, and they’re likely evaluating vendors.
-An important distinction between an SQL and an MQL is that an SQL is someone whom the sales team has accepted as worthy of a direct sales follow-up.
+It’s highly likely that this lead is what you have deemed an ideal sales candidate based on more detailed profile information and/or user behavior on your website.
+They’re past the initial research stage, and they’re probably evaluating vendors.
+An important distinction between an SQL and an MQL is that an SQL is someone whom the sales team has accepted as worthy of direct sales follow-up.

-How to measure leads: A closed-loop marketing automation tool like HubSpot, Marketo, or Pardot is the best way to measure leads—especially when you’ll be breaking them down into subcategories like leads, MQLs, and SQLs.
+How do you measure leads?
+A closed-loop marketing automation tool like HubSpot, Marketo, or Pardot is the best way to measure leads—especially when you’ll be breaking them down into subcategories like leads, MQLs, and SQLs.
 Within your marketing automation tool, you can set criteria that automatically set an individual as a lead, MQL, or SQL based on actions they’ve taken on your website.

 3. Lead-to-Customer Rate

-How to measure the lead-to-customer rate: Take your total number of customers for the month and divide it by the total number of leads.
+How do you measure the lead-to-customer rate?
+Take your total number of customers for the month and divide it by the total number of leads.
 Then, multiply that number by 100 to get the percentage.
-For example, five customers in a month with 500 leads would equal a 1% lead-to-customer rate.
+For example, five customers in a month with 500 leads would equal a 1 percent lead-to-customer rate.

-How to measure churn: As with most of your KPIs, you’ll likely be reporting churn on a monthly basis.
+How do you measure churn?
+As with most of your KPIs, you’ll likely be reporting churn on a monthly basis.
 To do this, you’ll want to take the total number of customers you lost in the month you’re reporting on.
 Divide that by the number of customers you had at the beginning of the reporting month.
 Then, multiply that number by 100 to get the percentage.
-For example, 100 customers at the beginning of the month and one customer lost that month would equal a churn rate of 1%.
+For example, if you lose one customer in a month that you started with 100 customers, that would equal a churn rate of 1 percent.

 5. Customer Lifetime Value (CLV)

-How to measure CLV: This one’s a bit more complicated, so bear with us.
+How do you measure CLV?
+This one’s a bit more complicated, so bear with us.
 First, you’ll need to calculate your average customer lifetime.
 To do this, take the number one divided by the customer churn rate.
 For example, let’s say your monthly churn rate is 1%.
 Your average customer lifetime would be 1/0.01 = 100 months.

 Now that you know your average customer lifetime, you need to multiply it by your average revenue per account (ARPA) over a given time period.
 To do this, take your total revenue divided by your total number of customers.
 For example, if your company brought in $100,000 in revenue last month off of 100 customers, that would be $1,000 in revenue per account.